 350g of cooking chorizo/ x1 ring, sliced into chunks

 x2 garlic cloves, crushed

 1/2 tsp of chili powder

 1 small handful of fresh flat-leaf parsley, chopped finely

-Place the chorizo ring on a chopping board, cut it in half.
+If using a ring of chorizo you'll need to remove the skin.
+Place on a chopping board, cut it in half.
 Then with the a sharp knife, make a shallow diagonal slice on each piece.
 Peel off all of the skin using the slices.
 Chop the chorizo into 2cm chunks ready for cooking.

 Put the chorizo chunks into a casserole dish or a large saucepan and fry gently with a very small amount of oil to stop them sticking, as you notice the chorizo release the juices add the onions and cook them until golden.